sickozell/SickoCV/README.md

 When track is idle, it will start playing or overdubbing from the reached bar position of the meter by pressing PLAY or REC button.
 Please note that if the measure setting on the MEAS knob is greater than 1, the loop will start running from the bar position in the first measure of it, so pay attention on when commands are given.
 When loop is already playing or overdubbing, it will turn in the other state immediately by pressing respectively REC or PLAY button.
-These changes of state explained above have effect witha 5 ms fade.
+These changes of state explained above have effect with a 6 ms fade.

 - 'STOP immediately' is ON:
 When loop is playing or overdubbing, it can be stopped immediately, going to idle state by pressing STOP button.
 When the loop is playing, it can be stopped immediately, going to idle state by pressing the PLAY button.
 When the loop is overdubbing, it can be turned directly to play state by pressing the REC button.
-These changes of state explained above have effect with a 5 ms fade.
+These changes of state explained above have effect with a 6 ms fade.
 Please note that if 'START immediately' is set to OFF, when loop is overdubbing and PLAY button is pressed, it will turn its state to playing only when loop end is reached.

 If a track is set to SOLO, 'START immediately' and 'STOP immediately' won't have effect if other SOLO tracks are currently playing/recording/overdubbing.